Exabyte-io/esse/README.md

 ## Best Practices

 - Use unique IDs for schemas.
-IDs are used to uniquely identify the schemas.
-One can run `sh refactor.sh` to automatically set the IDs.
+One can run `sh refactor.sh` to automatically set the IDs and reformat examples.

 - Do not use circular references in the schemas but instead leave the type as object and add explanation to description.